I need camping gear

 Check your gear ahead of time.
 If your canteen is beginning to smell musty, you can give it a good cleaning with baking soda.
 Place a little bit of water in your canteen, and then add three tablespoons of baking soda.
 Shake gently, let it sit for sixty minutes, and then rinse with water.
 Your canteen will be refreshingly clean!

-When you are planning a camping adventure, make sure you pack the appropriate clothing for your trip.
+When you are planning a camping adventure, make sure you pack the photo-1478071735433-5d8f19ad0fcaappropriate clothing for your trip.
 Check the weather forecast and bring the clothing that will be needed on your trip.
 If it is going to be cold, make sure you have the appropriate coats, gloves, and shoes.
 Remember to also pack a rain poncho no matter what the weather forecast predicts.

 Campground